General Info – summary

 Brachylaena transvaalensis

-Previous Names: Brachylaena discolour subsp. transvaalensis.
+Previous Names: Brachylaena discolor subsp. transvaalensis, Brachylaena discolor var. transvaalensis.

 SA Tree No. 731.

 Common name: (Afr) Bosvaalbos, Vaalboom.
 (Eng) Forest Silver-oak, Salie. (isiZulu) iPhahla, Umphahla.
-(Northern Sotho) Motshantshane, Mphahla. (siSwati) iPhahla, Umphahla.
+(Northern Sotho) Mphahla. (siSwati) iPhahla, Umphahla.
 (Tshivenda) Mufhata.

 Conservation: National Status: L C. (Least Concern).
-Assessed: 2005 (W. Foden and L. Potter).
+Assessed: Raimondo et al. (2009).

 Tree